zimmski/tavor/doc/format.md

 >
 > ```tavor
 > 	START = +("a" | )
+> ```

 Although the format definition allows the repetition to go on forever there are bounds since there is only a finite amount of memory available.
-The Tavor framework does also set a maximum repetition by default which can be altered by the `--max-repeat` option or the `MaxRepeat` variable in the `github.com/zimmski/tavor` package.
+The Tavor framework does additionally set a maximum repetition by default which can be altered by the `--max-repeat` option or the `MaxRepeat` variable in the `github.com/zimmski/tavor` package.

-If no maximum repetition is set the repetition modifier repeats by default from one to infinite which can be altered by arguments to the modifier.
+If no maximum repetition is set the repetition modifier repeats by default from one to infinite which can be altered with arguments to the modifier.
 The next example repeats the string "a" exactly twice meaning the `START` token does only hold the string "aa".

 ```tavor
 START = +2("a")
 ```

 It is also possible to define a repetition range.
 The next example repeats the string "a" at least twice but at most 4 times.
-This means that the `START` token can either hold the string "aa", "aaa" or "aaaa".
+This means that the `START` token can hold the string "aa", "aaa" or "aaaa".

 ```tavor
 START = +2,4("a")
 ```

-The `from` and `to` arguments can be empty too which sets them to their default values.
-For example the next definition repeats the string "a" at most 4 times.
+The `from` and `to` arguments can be empty too.
+They are then set to their default values.
+For example the next definition repeats the string "a" at least once and at most 4 times.

 ```tavor
 START = +,4("a")